Because we can all use some more romance in our lives: here are 10 true lesbian stories as told by 10 lesbian couples!

 You do not have to be “out” or identifying with a label in order to engage in queer relationships.
 If your partner cannot respect this, then dump their ass.

 If you’re looking for an online community/spaces of belonging, we run a Canadian grassroots organization called the Queer South Asian Women’s Network (find us at @QSAWnetwork or on Facebook!)

-Roxanne and Maartje from Once Upon A Journey
+- Roxanne & Maartje from Once Upon a Journey

 You might’ve read our lesbian love story on this blog, but here’s a little recap!
 When and where did we meet?

 In the cinema in 2014!
 It was NOT love at first sight haha, we were colleagues (at the cinema) and ‘party friends’ first (for like a year) before we realized we liked each other more than friends.